MadsSN/2023-05-22-playwright/labs/1-start.md

 Next, trigger the installation of the three browsers.
 Run `npx playwright install`.

-This will download a special browser with Webkit, Chromium and Firefox.
+This will download Chromium, Firefox, and a special browser that runs on Webkit.
 Playwright stores them globally, and they are now available for all your projects.
-You only need to re-run this command, if you use a new version of Playwright.
+You only need to re-run this command, if you update Playwright in the future.

 ## 2. First test